 After an extensor tendon repair you should predictably have well working finger or thumb.
 The outcome is often better when the injury is a clean cut to the tendon, rather than one that involves crushing or damage to the bones and joints.

 A flexor tendon injury is generally more serious because they’re often put under more strain than extensor tendons.
-The flexor tendon system in the hand, especially fingers, is based on intactness of a fascinating, complex, smooth, gliding mechanism so any scarring (inevitably associated with injury and/or surgery) interferes with such fine physiology and needs to be managed carefully.
+The flexor tendon system in the hand, especially fingers, is based on intactness of a fascinating, complex, smooth, gliding mechanism (example illustarted in the Photo Gallery below).
+Therefore, any scarring (inevitably associated with either injury or surgery) interferes with such fine physiology and needs to be managed carefully.
 Specialist input from the beginning, however provides the best chances for good recovery.